floriandanielit/homebrewlib/README.md

 # Usage: calculating a beer recipe

 A beer recipe is expressed by providing (i) the **ingredients** that will go into the beer and (ii) the **brew process** that will use these ingredients and transform water into beer.
-This is different from how brewing software usually works: there is no need to describe the brewing process, as such is already hard-coded in the software (brew-boil-ferment-bottle); you merely follow this process and configure the ingredients you want to use.
-Well, the purpose of homebrewlib is exactly the enable you to configure your very own brew process and to get creative with your brewing.
+This is different from how brewing software usually works: there is no need to describe the brewing process, as that is already hard-coded in the software (brew-boil-ferment-bottle); you merely follow this process and configure the ingredients you want to use.
+Well, the purpose of homebrewlib is exactly to enable you to configure your very own brew process and to get creative with your brewing.

-The following line creates an **empty process model**:
+The following lines creates an **empty process model**:

 ```
 var hb = require('homebrewlib'); // loads the library
 var recipe = hb.newRecipe();     // creates a new recipe object
 ```

+If you work inside your browser and use the browserified version of homebrewlib, after including it in the HTML code of your page you will have a new JavaScript environment variable called ```homebrewlib``` at your disposal.
+This variable will behave exactly like the variable ```hb``` just created in node.
+So, consider them interchangeable depending on which environment you are working in.

 ## Modeling the brew steps

 The brew process is configured by assembling a set of brewing activities (also called steps).
 Process definition starts from an input **flow** (the mash water) to which one can add an **activity** to process it.
 Adding an activity also adds a new flow to the process model.
 The flow before the activity represents the water/wort in input to the activity; the flow after the activity represents the water/wort as produced by the activity.
 Each activity must be configured with the ingredients to use and some process parameters, such as the quantity of sparge water or the boil time.
 Each activity may be different.
+Concrete usage examples are commented in the code.

 Let's add a mash and a boil step to the recipe created before and inspect the resulting process model: